SmoothWAN/SmoothWAN-docs/docs/devl.md

 _**Quick build hints**_
 ??? note "Raspberry Pi 4 and PC"

-    - Grab your imagebuilder device target archive from: https://downloads.openwrt.org/releases/21.02.1/targets/
+    - Grab your imagebuilder device target archive from: https://downloads.openwrt.org/releases/22.03.3/targets/
     - Clone repo and copy the corresponding device from devconfigs and packages to imagebuilder root.
-    - For OLED support, build "ssd" from https://github.com/TalalMash/SSD1306_OLED_json or use the bundled executable/
     - Run "sh build.sh"
     - Compiled image is in `bin/...`